 The longer the tofu sits in the sauce, the more likely it is to start to lose its crispy finish and start to get soggy.
 I recommend tossing the tofu in the sauce when you’re ready to serve it.

-I love serving this over coconut rice (as pictured), with these Spicy Garlic Noodles, or over this Mushroom Fried Rice.
+Aside from the aforementioned Spicy Garlic noodles, I love serving this over coconut rice (as pictured) or over this Mushroom Fried Rice.

 How to Properly Store and Reheat Leftover Honey Garlic Tofu